voiceflow-gallagan/replicate-llm-models-api/README.md

 # Replicate LLM Model API | Voiceflow

-A simple server built on Node.js using the Express framework that provides an interface to generate text using the Replicate library.
+A simple server built on Node.js using the Express framework that provides an interface to generate text using the [Replicate](https://replicate.com/) library.
-The service receives text prompts and returns generated text based on the given prompt and the selected LLM model.
+The service receives text prompts and returns the generated text based on the given prompt and the selected LLM model.

 ## Node.js